 - Multiple readers can access the same item simultaneously, which can be very useful for teachers who want to assign the same reading to all their students.

-- Language and Arts: Adult and childrens’ literature in Nepali, English and other Nepali languages, along with books and materials on different art forms, movements and artists, and childrens’ arts and crafts materials.
+Adult and children's literature in Nepali, English and other Nepali languages, along with books and materials on different art forms, movements and artists, and children's arts and crafts materials.

 Our sources and supporters